This page provides information about sexting, such as when sending or posting an image becomes illegal.

 • you do not share or distribute the photo or video of someone else who is under 18 or threaten to do so (even if they consent).

-However, under federal child pornography laws it is still illegal for under 18s to take, keep, share or send sexual images of someone under 18, including images of themselves, by phone or online.
+However, under federal child abuse material laws it is still illegal for under 18s to take, keep, share or send sexual images of someone under 18, including images of themselves, by phone or online.

 What are the penalties?

 If you break the law you can end up with a criminal record.
-The penalties for child pornography offences, in particular, can be very serious if you are 18 or over.
+The penalties for child abuse material offences, in particular, can be very serious if you are 18 or over.
 Besides a possible jail term, you must be registered as a sex offender.

 What should I do if someone sends me an illegal photo or video?